Unbound (nonprofit organization): Unbound Scholarship Program

-Scholarships are intended as supplemental assistance, and families contribute what they can toward the student's education.

-Financials and ratings
+Financials and Ratings

-More than 92% of Unbound's expenses go toward program support.
-In 2020, 3.4% of expenses were for administration and fundraising accounted for 4% of total expenses.
+More than 91% of Unbound's expenses went toward program support in 2022, with 3.8% of expenses allocated for administration and fundraising accounted for 4.8% of total expenses.

 Charity Navigator gives Unbound a 4-star rating based on program expenses, administrative expenses, fundraising expenses and operating efficiency.

-The American Institute of Philanthropy gives Unbound an A+ rating in its Charity Rating Guide.
+The CharityWatch gives Unbound an A+ rating in its Charity Rating Guide.
 It is the only child sponsorship organization to hold this rating from the institute.

 Unbound meets all 20 standards established by the Better Business Bureau Wise Giving Alliance.

+Unbound receives the distinction of Top-Rated Nonprofit from Great Nonprofits, based on reviews from people who donate to or benefit from nonprofit organizations.

+Unbound holds the Platinum GuideStar Nonprofit Profile Seal of Transparency, the highest level of recognition offered by GuideStar.

 Countries served

-Unbound currently works with children and elders in 19 countries around the world.
+Unbound currently works with children and elders in 17 countries around the world.